radleta/web/docs/assets/downloads/adleta_richard_resume_condensed.md

 Senior software architect, full-stack engineer, and technology entrepreneur with 20+ years of shipping production code and scaling cloud-native, data-intensive, and AI-powered products.
-Co-founder of educational technology startup while actively contributing to open-source tooling and AI integration projects.
+Currently exploring hands-on senior engineering and architecture roles focused on building scalable, production systems while maintaining momentum through open-source contributions and bootstrapped ventures.
 Known for translating fuzzy requirements into clean, testable code, championing automation, performance, and observability.

 ## Experience

-### Forty-Two Ink, LLC (May 2025 - Present)

-- **Co-Founder & Technical Lead** (May 2025 - Present) - Co-founding
-  educational technology company building specialized scheduling and compliance software for K-12 schools.
-Leading full-stack development using modern technologies with focus on clean architecture, type safety, and scalability.

 ### All Kids Network (May 2014 - Present)